-- Severe weather (e.g. tornado); - A serious environmental event (e.g. chemical spill due to a train derailment); - A person seen armed with a firearm; or - Violence involving weapons (e.g. active shooter on campus).
+- Severe weather (e.g. imminent tornado strike, but not for a blizzard); - A serious environmental catastrophe (e.g. chemical spill due to a train derailment); or - Severe violence involving weapons (e.g. active shooter on campus).

-Individuals should use careful judgment to determine the safest decision during a lockdown.
-The key to formulating safe/smart decisions is recognizing and understanding your environment.
+Individuals should use careful judgment to determine the safest decision during a lockdown, being situationally aware helps, always pay attention to and know what is going on around you.
+The key to formulating safe/smart decisions is knowing, recognizing and understanding your environment.
 As such, it is important that you are familiar with your surroundings including:

-- Local emergency contact information;

-- Location of secure areas; and

-- The nearest exits and alternative exits.
+- Local college or department emergency contact information; - Location of any secure areas and Marshalling Areas (for sheltering during weather and/or violence, and for a building evacuation); and - The nearest exits and alternative exits.
+See Reference Maps (in this ERP)